bananabrewery/TiltSense/hardware/BOM.md

 ---

-For wiring diagrams and STL files, see the `hardware/` folder in this repository.
+For wiring diagrams and 3D files, see the [MakerWorld model page](https://makerworld.com/en/models/1509302-tiltsense#profileId-1580036) and the `hardware/` folder in this repository.